• About

 that could eventually replace the whole keychain with virtual keys for one’s home,

+office and car.
 The sharks and consumers loved the

 idea.